Lurkki14/tuxclocker-cli/README.md

 # Running

 ```
-tuxclocker-cli <option>
+tuxclocker-cli <options>
 ```
-Run with --help for help.
+Run with 'help' for help.